teamniteo/handbook/4_Marketing-Support/support.md

 ## Slack Channels

-Support related issues and topics are discussed on product's support channel, if there is one.
+Support related issues and topics are discussed on the product's support channel, if there is one.
 This way everyone knows what's going on and can contribute to the topic.
 Avoid pinging coworkers in private since then others won't know what's going on.

 ## Live Chat Support